Markers & Drawing Supplies for Graffiti Sketching

 • Grog Cutter 08 XFP: I am also not fully happy with the pumping nib, but it is refillable and results are good.

-• Toki Layoutmarkers: have a tri-nib, produce clean lines and are cheap – super if you just getting started
+• Toki Layout markers: have a tri-nib, produce clean lines and are cheap – super if you are just getting started

 5. Which kind of paper should I use?

-To start out, it is okay to use paper for printers.
+To start out and for basic sketches, it is okay to use multi-purpose paper for printers.
 Most of you guys will probably have it at home.

 If you are advanced already and want to achieve better results – like for instance very smooth gradients, a thicker paper is way better.
 When the paper is thinner it absorbs more color and it is harder to layer the colors.
 Thus it is harder to draw gradients.
-Instead you could use blackbooks or Bristol paper for example.
+A smooth paper surface is also good for brush markers because it reduces wear on the tips.
+You could use blackbooks or Bristol paper for example.

 6. How do you draw digital graffiti and handstyles?